 Vladimir Putin, center, speaks Monday during his inauguration ceremony for a new term as Russia's president, with Constitutional Court Chairman Valery Zorkin, left, and Valentina Matviyenko, speaker of the Federation Council, Russian parliament's upper chamber, right, next to him in the Grand Kremlin Palace in Moscow, Russia.
-[ALEXANDER ZEMLIANICHENKO/THE ASSOCIATED PRESST the manufacturing sector.
-Russia's economy was hit hard by low world oil prices and sanctions connected to Moscow's 2014 annexation of Crimea and military involvement in the separatist uprising in eastern Ukraine, with the ruble losing half its value between 2014 and 2016.
+[ALEXANDER ZEMLIANICHENKO/THE ASSOCIATED PRESS]

-The 65-year-old former KGB agent, who has led Russia for all of the 21st century either as president or prime minister, has been criticized for inadequate efforts to diversify the economy from its dependence on oil and gas exports or develop
+The 65-year-old former KGB agent, who has led Russia for all of the 21st century either as president or prime minister, has been criticized for inadequate efforts to diversify the economy from its dependence on oil and gas exports or develop the manufacturing sector.